muNeves3/NestJs-Social-Media/README.md

 ## Description

 ### A simple social-media like api, that was created with the goal to learn how can a social media be created.
-It is available in http://3.15.214.215:3000

 ### The documentation of the routes is in http://3.15.214.215:3000/api